 The files are compiled before loading and that may generate some warnings from the compiler.
 Those warnings can usually be safely ignored.
-The files are only compiled the first time you load need to recompile everything.
+The files are only compiled the first time you load ACT-R. The compiled files are saved with the source files and on subsequent loadings there is no need to recompile everything.
 Thus, on all loadings after the first one, it should load faster and produce fewer warnings, but there may be times when you need to have files compiled again and that is described in the section below.